I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 How they enter + how often + how chosen

 In this section, you’ll spell out the different ways you can enter the giveaway.
-(Making sure if you are picking a random winner you’ve got an AMOE.)
+(Make sure if you are picking a random winner you’ve got an AMOE.)

 Another important thing to clarify is how many times they can enter.
 (You might be limited here by the social media platforms you are using to host/promote your giveaway.)